Upland moa

-The upland moa (Megalapteryx didinus) was a species of moa endemic to New Zealand.
-It was a ratite, a grouping of flightless birds with no keel on the sternum.
-It was the last moa species to become extinct, vanishing in 1445 CE, and was predominantly found in alpine and sub-alpine environments.
+The upland moa (Megalapteryx didinus) or moa pukepuke (Māori) is an extinct species of moa that was endemic to New Zealand.
+The species was named by Richard Owen in 1883, and belongs to the ratites, a group of flightless birds with no keel on the sternum.
+Of all moa species, Megalapteryx didinus has the best-preserved specimens, which occasionally also show impressions of soft tissue.
+The upland moa lived on the South Island of New Zealand, and was predominantly found in alpine and sub-alpine environment where it fed on flowers, herbs and other vegetation.
+After the Māori arrived in New Zealand and started hunting it, the species went extinct around 1500 CE.
+It was the last remaining moa species.

 Taxonomy

+The upland moa was named as Dinornis didinus in 1883 by Richard Owen from mummified material found in 1878 by H. L. Squires in Queenstown, New Zealand and subsequently sent to the British Museum.
+The holotype specimen consists of a mummified head and partial neck, and two mummified legs and feet which preserve the feathers.

-In 2005, a genetic study suggested that M. benhami, which had previously been considered a junior synonym of M. didinus, may have been a valid species after all.
+In 2005, a genetic study suggested that Megalapteryx benhami, which had previously been considered a junior synonym of M. didinus, may be a valid species after all.

 The cladogram below follows a 2009 analysis by Bunce et al.:

 Description

-At less than 1 metre tall and about 17 to 34 kilogram in weight, the upland moa was among the smallest of the moa species.
-Unlike other moas, it had feathers covering all of its body but the beak and the soles of its feet, an adaptation to its cold environment.

-Scientists believed in the past that the upland moa held its neck and head upright; however, it actually carried itself in a stooped posture with its head level to its back.
-This would have helped it travel through the abundant vegetation in its habitat, whereas an extended neck would have been more suited to open spaces.
-It had no wings or tail.
+At less than 1 metre tall and about 17 to 34 kilogram in weight, the upland moa is among the smallest known moa species.
+Unlike other moas, it had feathers covering all of its body but the beak and the soles of its feet, an adaptation to living in cold environments.
+Scientists previously believed that the upland moa held its neck and head upright; however, more recent study has shown that it actually carried itself in a stooped posture, with its head level to its back.
+This would have helped it travel through the abundant vegetation present in its habitat, whereas an extended neck would have been more suited to open spaces.
+The upland moa had no wings or tail.